Nanoonga/chtml-masonry/README.md

 **[Lorem Picsum](https://picsum.photos/)** is a placeholder service, an API for fetching arbitrary pictures with arbitrary dimensions for demonstration purposes.

 It would not be practical to distribute an image database to demonstrate this CHTML algorithm, however, the native aspect ratio of Picsum placeholders is very regular.
-Scaled to the original image dimensions, the rendered matrix would look like a grid instead of a brick wall, and it wouldn't be obvious how the algorithm works.
+Scaled to the original image dimensions, the rendered matrix would look like a grid instead of a brick wall, and it wouldn't be obvious what the algorithm does.

 There are CSS-only strategies to the Masonry layout, but CSS is fragile and nonobvious.
 There are CSS-JS strategies, too, but they're an order of magnitude slower because they operate on a rendered DOM.